 In Pokémon Omega Ruby and Alpha Sapphire, Rayquaza was needed to progress the Delta Episode side plot.
 The developers changed its catch rate from 3 to 45 (higher means easier, so this was a huge change) to ensure players would be able to snatch up the big green noodle.
 This was reverted in Scarlet and Violet when the mighty dragon reappeared in The Hidden Treasure of Area Zero.

-The Regis, or Giants of Legend, are some of the trickiest legendary Pokemon to find in the games.
-In Ruby, Sapphire, or Emerald, you have to translate braille and do a bunch of puzzles to unlock them.
+The Regis, or Giants of Legend, are some of the trickiest Legendary Pokémon to find in the games.
+In Ruby, Sapphire, or Emerald, you have to translate braille and then do a bunch of puzzles to unlock them.

 Gen 3 Mythical Pokémon